MBuchalik/react-controller-pattern/README.md

 setState((state) => ({ ...state, isLoading: false, currentQuote: quote }));
 ```

-Bonus tip: In TypeScript, this is actually not fully type-safe.
+In TypeScript, this is actually not fully type-safe.
 If you make a typo in an object key, the compiler will not complain:

 ```ts
 setState((state) => ({ ...state, LOADING: false, currentQuote: quote }));